-When a CAP/DA assessment slot is available, the approved applicant is placed in assessment assignment queue or in an assessment assignment status which notifies the CIAE or the CME to arrange an in-person visit within two business days to initiate the completion of the assessment.
-The assessment for initial and ongoing applicants, must be completed within 14 business days of the placement in the assessment assignment queue by the CIAE and 45 calendar days by the CME.
+When a CAP/DA assessment slot is available, the approved applicant is placed in assessment assignment queue or in an assessment assignment status which notifies the IAE or the CME to arrange a face-to-face visit within two business days to initiate the completion of the assessment.
+The assessment for initial and ongoing applicants, must be completed within 14 business days of the placement in the assessment assignment queue by the IAE and 45 calendar days by the CME.
 When the analysis of the assessment determines reasonable indication of need for at least one CAP/DA service, the applicant or active CAP/DA beneficiary must sign and agree to participate in the CAP/DA waiver.